user-416/Stinkfish/README.md

 ## Install the Stockfish Engine here:
 https://stockfishchess.org/

-**YOU WILL GET AN ERROR IF YOU DO NOT PUT IN THE FULL PATH FOR YOUR STOCKFISH ENGINE EXECUTABLE IN LINE 21!!!**
+**PUT IN THE FILE PATH FOR YOUR STOCKFISH ENGINE EXECUTABLE IN LINE 21!**